Martin Mayhew: Executive

-Mayhew interned for nine months within the Redskins' personnel department in 1999, where he assisted in scouting players for the team leading up to the 2000 NFL Draft.
+Mayhew interned for nine months within the Redskins' personnel department in 1999, where he assisted in scouting players for the team leading up to the 2000 NFL draft.
 The following year, he worked as a labor operations and legal intern for the NFL league office, and was also the director of football administration for the XFL until it folded after its lone season in 2001.
 That same year, Mayhew was hired by the Detroit Lions as their senior director of football administration by Matt Millen before being promoted to assistant general manager in October 2004.
 He became the team's general manager upon the firing of Millen in September 2008 and retained that role for eight seasons until being fired following a 1–7 start to the 2015 season.

 Mayhew spent the 2016 season with the New York Giants as their director of football operations before joining the San Francisco 49ers as a senior personnel executive the following year.
 He was promoted to their vice president of player personnel in 2019.
-In January 2021, Mayhew was hired as the general manager of the Washington Commanders.
+Mayhew was hired as general manager of the Washington Commanders in January 2021.
+He served in an advisory role to head coach Ron Rivera, who had final say in football matters.
+In January 2024, he was replaced at general manager by Adam Peters but remained with the team as a senior personnel executive and advisor.
+The Commanders announced his retirement as an executive on February 25, 2025.